apoorvtripathi1999/iris-classification/readme.md

 -   🧠 Train and test five popular ML models on the Iris dataset.
 -   📈 Visual comparison of performance using **Precision-Recall Curves**.
 -   🔍 Interactive UI with options to choose model and visualize results.
--   🧪 Display of model precision, recall, and F1-score.
--   📦 Lightweight and fast thanks to Streamlit.

 * * *